Murder of Selena: Other reactions

 When the news of Selena's death broke, some Americans asked who she was and said she was "not that important", suggesting Latinos "get over it".
 Author and Texas Monthly magazine contributor Joe Nick Patoski said Anglo-Americans and Mexican-Americans were divided in their reactions to Selena's death.
 Patoski said that Anglo-Americans "didn't understand what all the fuss was about".
-This was echoed in the Corpus Christi Caller Times, where they found racial divisions in the reactions to Selena's death.
+This was echoed in the Caller Times, where they found racial divisions in the reactions to Selena's death.
 Educators who had observed the reactions said, "the emergence of an icon in a minority culture can be both bewildering and threatening to Anglos".

 Melicent Rothschild said some Americans often do not understand "the cultural role models of groups who have felt discriminated against".
 Following Selena's death, cultural confrontations were reported.
 Some vocally opposed any memorials to the singer, feeling they would be paid for by taxpayers.
 Others complained to newspapers about the media interest in Selena's death.
 Many media outlets received negative comments from people around the country.
 Some were baffled that the Rossler massacre, which occurred around the same time of Selena's death, did not generate the same amount of media exposure.
 Mayor Mary Rhodes said many of the people complaining about the media exposure Selena was receiving had never heard of her.

 Ramiro Burr of the San Antonio Express-News confirmed that the reactions of non-Hispanics were due to a language barrier.
 Dolph Tillotson, a columnist in The Galveston Daily News, was "mystified" about his newspaper's coverage on Selena's death, whom he never heard of.
-Tillotson was baffled that the singer was important to Hispanics and relatively unknown to most European-Americans.
+Tillotson was baffled that the singer was important to Hispanics and relatively unknown to most Anglo-Americans.
 He wrote how grateful he was to the newspaper's Hispanic staff who explained the singer's cultural importance to him.

 In the 1997 biopic film about Selena, a store manager asks Latinos running towards the singer for an autograph, "Who's Selena?"
-European-Americans felt the scene was "irrelevant" and "over dramatized".
+Anglo-American viewers felt the scene was "irrelevant" and "over dramatized".
 One Selena fan said the event depicted in the scene "happens all the time" to Latinos and their friends, and that they felt their community had been "ignored".
 Lauraine Miller said, "Selena has opened my eyes", and that Miller had become "more American".
 Another fan said, "nobody ever lets you forget you are Mexican American" in the U.S.